carina-io/carina/README.md

 ## Background

 Storage systems are complex!
 There are more and more kubernetes native storage systems nowadays and stateful applications are shifting into cloud native world, for example, modern databases and middlewares.
-However, modern databases and storage systems both try to solve some common problems in their own way.
+However, both modern databases and its storage providers try to solve some common problems in their own way.
 For example, they both deal with data replications and consistency.
 This introduces a giant waste of both capacity and performance and needs more mantainness effort.
-And besides that, database systems strive to be more peformant, eliminating every possible latency, which is unavoidable for modern distributed storage systems.
+And besides that, stateful applications strive to be more peformant, eliminating every possible latency, which is unavoidable for modern distributed storage systems.
 Enters carina.

 Carina is a standard kubernetes CSI plugin.
 Users can use standard kubernetes storage resources like storageclass/PVC/PV to request storage media.
 Its key features includes: